 To see examples of our lovely certificates of completion, please visit the general FAQ.

-I personally think that most alternative educators are partially responsible for so much consumer confusion by trying too hard to “fit in” with society’s mainstream ideas of conventional education by whatever means possible.Such tactics include casually throwing around terms like ‘accreditation’ and ‘certification’.
+I personally think that most alternative educators are partially responsible for so much consumer confusion, in their attempt to ‘fit in’ with society’s mainstream ideals of conventional education, trying to conform by any means necessary.Such tactics result in casually throwing around terms like ‘accreditation’ and ‘certification.’

-On that note, the only time we use “certified” is when someone prefers to use Certified Holistic Health Practitioner instead of Traditional Naturopath.
-Anyone is free to use ‘certified’ if they want —but we choose not to rely on such terminology as a marketing gimmick.
+On that note, the only time we use ‘certified’ is when someone prefers to use Certified Holistic Health Practitioner instead of Traditional Naturopath.
+Anyone is free to use ‘certified’ if they want, but we choose not to rely on such terminology as a marketing gimmick..

 To learn more, read Board Certification: A Reality Check.
 This will help clear up a few things about board certification for holistic health practitioners.
 Now you’re all set to go out into the world and make informed decisions regarding your holistic health education.